Razorro/PragmaticProblems/README.md

 # Pragmatic Problems

-> Solving the pragmatic problems using Computer Science
+> Solving the pragmatic problems using Computer Science.
+Do not be a copy-paster, but an engineer from questions to solutions.

 - I'm intrigued by how the Leaguage of Legend generate the vision from the champions, wards, ect.
 The very first thought is, it can be an A* algorithm, so, I'm working on it, try to make a visualized vision generator.